 Reading Specialist Certification

-To be regularly admitted to the graduate school, applicants must submit to the Office of Graduate Admissions:
+To be regularly admitted to the graduate school, applicants must submit the following:

 - Graduate Application